Next Generation Advanced Transceiver Technologies for 6G and Beyond

 \subsubsection{Near-field Region}

-Based on antenna theory, the EM field around an XL-array can be divided into three regions, as illustrated in Fig.~\ref{1}. \begin{itemize} \item { \bf Reactive near-field region}: When the user is located very close to the XL-array, ie., within the Fresnel distance \cite{lu2023tutorial,liu2023near}, it is said to be located in the reactive near-field region.
+{Based on antenna theory, the EM field surrounding an XL-array can be divided into three regions based on the strongest LoS channel component between the transceivers, as illustrated in Fig.~\ref{1}.} \begin{itemize} \item { \bf Reactive near-field region}: When the user is located very close to the XL-array, ie., within the Fresnel distance \cite{lu2023tutorial,liu2023near}, it is said to be located in the reactive near-field region.
 In this case, the EM field is dominated by evanescent waves whose power decreases exponentially with distance.
 As such, evanescent waves generally store energy rather than propagate EM waves. \item { \bf Radiative near-field or Fresnel region}: When the user distance is smaller than the so-called Fraunhofer far-field or Rayleigh distance (to be defined later), it is located in the radiative near-field region where EM waves propagate.
 Due to the relative proximity of users in this region, the EM field must be characterized by spherical wavefronts that produce non-linear phase variations across a uniform linear array (ULA). \item { \bf Far-field or Fraunhofer region}: When the user is located beyond the Rayleigh distance, the user is located in the far-field region, in which the spherical wavefronts can be approximated as planar waves with linear phase variations across a ULA. \end{itemize}

 Since in practice the reactive near-field region is very small, in the following we mainly focus on the radiative near-field region, which hereafter is simply referred to as the near-field.
 More specifically, depending on different criteria such as phase, amplitude, and power variations over the XL-array, the boundaries between the different types of EM fields can be defined as follows.